High-Speed Imaging for Motion Analysis: Systems and Techniques

 Relevant industry sectors include manufacturing, academic research, energy, biotech, aerospace, and ballistics.

-- Define the fundamental principals of high-speed photography and videography, both for human interpretation and for motion analysis with a computer.
+- Define the fundamental principles of high-speed photography and videography, both for human interpretation and for motion analysis with a computer.

-- Make the trade-off between cost, depth-of-field, field-of-view, resolution, and lighting requirements to select the appropriate lens(es) to ensure that clear, crisp, images of the event under study are obtained.
+- Make the trade-off between depth-of-field, field-of-view, resolution, and lighting requirements by selecting the appropriate lens(es) to capture clear, crisp, images of the event under study.

-- Select the correct lighting technologies and design the lighting arrangements for an experiment, including the selection of lights, their beam-pattern, and intensities, as well as specifying their locations to provide sufficient light on the subject to obtain well-exposed images of the process under study with minimal loss of information due to shadowing or over-exposure.
+- Select the correct lighting technologies and design the lighting arrangements for an experiment.
+This includes the selection of lights, their beam-pattern, and intensities, as well as specifying their locations to provide sufficient light on the subject to obtain well-exposed images of the process under study with minimal loss of information due to shadowing or over-exposure.

 - Analyze the resulting images to get a real world understanding of how a specific technology may apply to an application.

 - Assess methods of merging high-speed electronic images and instrumentation data for in-depth analysis of mechanical events.